astronights/OnlineTreasureHunt/README.md

 ## Technology Stack

-NodeJS and eJS are primarily used to build this website.
+NodeJS is primarily used to build this website.

+Additional functionalities are implemented with:

+- Passport JS (Authentication)
+- BCrypt (Cryptography)
+- MongoDB (Level Details)
+- eJS (Serving static web pages)

 ## Running the App